rx007/elasticsearch-demo/README.md

-# Elasticsearch and NextCloud Demo
+# Mine data with Elasticsearch
 <p align=center>

 The purpose of this demo is to show how to feed data into Elasticsearch from Nginx logs